willfurnass/sheffield_hpc/parallel/JobArray.rst

 You will therefore receive:

-* An email for every failed task in the Array Job
+* An email for every failed task in the Array Job;
-* An email shortly after the entire Array Job finishes
+* An email shortly after the entire Array Job finishes.